 Summer Program Director Orientation

-Thank you to those folks who made the trek on March 3rd to campus for our orientation.
+Thank you to those folks who made the trek on March 2nd to campus for our orientation.
 It was an information packed day and the overall response was that it was well worth the time.
-For the benefit of those who could not attend, we have posted a PowerPoint and other helpful pieces from the day: Summer Orientation Presentation.
+If you were unable to attend, please reach out to your Program Director/Manager for the notes.

 Yale Mobile App

 We highly recommend that you build time into your schedule for a dining hall orientation.
-Speak with your program director to schedule a time to learn about the nuances of the dining hall, the servery and busing your dishing at the end.
+Speak with your Program Director to schedule a time to learn about the ins and out of your dining hall, the servery, and busing your dishes at the end.

-During the summer, every Friday is BBQ night in the individual dining halls or courtyard (weather permitting).
-Last summer we threw the 1st Annual All Campus BBQ, and it was a great success.
-Please come and join us for the 2nd Annual All Campus BBQ to be held on Cross Campus, Friday July 21st.
-Yale Dining will cook up a delicious BBQ, and there will be games, music and fun activities for all!
-Please adhere to your normal dining times for the BBQ portion of the festivities.
+During the summer, every Friday is BBQ night in your individual dining hall or courtyard (weather permitting).
+We now invite you to the 3rd Annual All Campus BBQ on Friday July 20th on Cross Campus.
+Yale Dining will provide a delicious BBQ, and there will be games, music and fun activities for all!
+Please adhere to your normal dining times for all BBQ’s.

 Yale Health Instructions